kyeah/kyeh.me/_posts/2015-01-03-why-i-turned-down-google.md

 excerpt: "

 A few weeks ago, I received an offer to work on GCP's Docker and Kubernetes team for the summer.
 For those unfamiliar with Docker, it's a lightweight, open-source virtualization technology for distributed applications that was released less than two years ago and has seen a massive adoption rate among companies, both small and large, that are looking to scale their applications and contribute back to the project.
-Although the core Docker team is approximately 70 developers, the Github project has over 700 contributors and has become...

 "
 ---